-While it's convenies to have everything with you and not have to he four locker, lugging all that weight around is cugh on your body.
+While it's convenies to have everything with you and not have to his our locker, lugging all that weight around is ough on your body.

 Start by buying hightweight a kpack with notified compartments, hip belt, and well-padred straps.